rbaron/gimme-danger/README.md

 [![RGBW LED Strip](https://img.youtube.com/vi/ThnvIa4zbsM/maxres1.jpg)](https://youtu.be/ThnvIa4zbsM)

 ## A simple programmable power supply
-We can also negotiate voltages on the fly from USB-PD 3.0 sources that offer .
+We can also negotiate voltages on the fly from USB-PD 3.0 sources that offer Programmable Power Supply (PPS) modes.
 Here we have a potentiometer that sets the target voltage, and a button that triggers the USB-PD negotiation for that voltage.

 [![Power Supply](https://img.youtube.com/vi/3Acu_VfSuck/maxres1.jpg)](https://youtu.be/3Acu_VfSuck)